The Crochet Crowd

 I decided to make my sweater instead of teaching a size that won't fit me.
 I decided to look at my yarn collection, and my love for Red Heart Roll With It Melange is strong.
 Knowing the yarn is on the thinner size of Medium #4 Weight Yarn.
 I decided to marl the yarn.

 I used two colours at the same time, making them marl together.
-See the below tutorial on what marling is.
-Essentially it means double stranding.
+See the tutorial below on marling.
+Essentially, it means double-stranding.

 I used eight balls in total—four balls of the colour Curtain Call and four balls of Paparrazi.

 I completed a gauge to see where I would land.
 I adjusted my hook to hit the gauge with the marling.
 The smaller hook in my version ended up being 5 mm / H/8, and the larger hook was 5.5 mm / I/9.
-I did the size large in the pattern.
+I did size large in the pattern.
 I think a medium would have been a better fit for me.
-However, this allows me to wear items under my sweater and let my sweater be outerwear.
+However, this allows me to wear items under my sweater and have it be outerwear.

 The only difference in my sweater is one additional round of stitches in the neckband.
 On the last extra round I did, I put two stitches together over each of the shoulders to make it closer to my neck.